Volunteer Opportunities

 We host a lot of events on campus too, so you may be able to help with a one-day event like STEM Discovery Day or Astronomy Day.

-We use a Canvas course for training and volunteer sign-ups.
+We use a Canvas course for training with volunteer opportunities, and Bulldog Connect to RSVP for events.
 Contact us to discuss opportunities or to learn more!

 Offer academic support and positive adult mentoring in a culturally responsive setting.
 Volunteers need to fill out a Lincoln Park application at least a week in advance of tutoring for a background check.
 Carpooling available.
-Sign up on the Canvas calendar by searching for appointments.
+Sign up to volunteer on, Apr 6, Apr 13, Apr 20, Apr 27

-Guide high school campus through campus to attend an engaging "for teens, by teens" workshop.
-Sign up on the Canvas calendar by searching for appointments.
+Guide high school campus through campus to attend an engaging "For Teens, By Teens" workshop.
+Sign up to volunteer.